 Feel free to substitute butter for margarine in this recipe if you don't need to follow kosher law or don't need this treat to be vegan.

-1 Prepare the oven and the baking sheet: Preheat the oven to 400ºF.
-Line a baking sheet with aluminum, then parchment.
+Preheat the oven to 400°F. Line a baking sheet with aluminum, then parchment.
 Place the matzo crackers on the baking sheet in a single layer, breaking two of the pieces so it all fits in the pan.

-2 Make the toffee: In a medium saucepan, combine the margarine and sugar over medium heat.
-Let the mixture come up to a boil, stirring occasionally, then continue to boil for about 3 minutes or until a candy thermometer measures at soft crack stage (270-289ºF).
+In a medium saucepan, combine the margarine and sugar over medium heat.
+Let the mixture come up to a boil, stirring occasionally, then continue to boil for about 3 minutes or until a candy thermometer measures at soft crack stage (270°F to 280°F).

-It takes about 10-11 minutes total for the mixture to get up to temperature—your timing may vary depending on the size and thickness of your saucepan and the power of your stove.
+It takes about 10 to 11 minutes total for the mixture to get up to temperature—your timing may vary depending on the size and thickness of your saucepan and the power of your stove.
 A thermometer is the easiest way to ensure consistent results.

 Place the baking sheet in the oven, and bake for 4 to 5 minutes, or until the butter/sugar has become bubbly all over.